suncoast-devs/handbook/lessons/js-classes/index.md

 # JavaScript as an Object Prototype language

-Before 2015, JavaScript was an object based language that did not have the concept of `classes`.
+Before 2015, JavaScript was an object-based language that did not have the concept of `classes`.
 What JavaScript did have was the idea of a `prototype`.
 An object's `prototype` was the collection of methods that the object could do.